Expansion of the NBA: Louisville

-Montreal currently hosts the National Hockey League (NHL)'s Montreal Canadiens and Major League Soccer (MLS)'s CF Montréal.

 Kansas City

-Kansas City, Missouri previously hosted the Kansas City Kings from 1972 to 1985 (including three years where the team was shared with Omaha, Nebraska) until they moved to Sacramento, California, where they are now known as the Sacramento Kings.
+Kansas City previously hosted the Kansas City Kings from 1972 to 1985 (including three years where the team was shared with Omaha, Nebraska) until they moved to Sacramento, California, where they are now known as the Sacramento Kings.

 Kansas City has a larger media market than current NBA cities Milwaukee, Oklahoma City, New Orleans, and Memphis.
 The city has the T-Mobile Center, an arena opened in 2007 that seats 18,972.
 It has hosted the Big 12 men's basketball tournament and both the men's and women's NCAA Division I men's basketball tournament games.
 The city is also home to the College Basketball Hall of Fame.

-Kansas City is currently host of the National Football League (NFL)'s Kansas City Chiefs, Major League Baseball (MLB)'s Kansas City Royals, Major League Soccer (MLS)'s Sporting Kansas City, and National Women's Soccer League (NWSL)'s Kansas City Current.
+Kansas City also hosts the NFL's Kansas City Chiefs, MLB's Kansas City Royals, MLS' Sporting Kansas City, and the NWSL's Kansas City Current.

 Pittsburgh

 Pittsburgh has a modern arena, PPG Paints Arena (which opened in 2010), that holds over 19,000 for basketball.
 It was rumored for a short time that the Detroit Pistons were moving to Pittsburgh, and Pittsburgh was one of the cities mentioned by David Stern as a possible relocation site in 2013.
 Pittsburgh has a long basketball tradition with NCAA Division I college programs Pitt, Duquesne, and Robert Morris in the area.

-Pittsburgh previously hosted the Pittsburgh Pipers/Condors of the American Basketball Association (ABA) for the 1967–68 season and from 1969 to 1972 (the franchise spent the 1968–69 season in Minnesota).
+Pittsburgh previously hosted the Pittsburgh Pipers/Condors of the ABA for the 1967–68 season and from 1969 to 1972 (the franchise spent the 1968–69 season in Minnesota).
 The Pipers won the ABA Finals in 1968.
 The city has also hosted the 1995 CBA finalist Pittsburgh Piranhas, the Pittsburgh Rens of the ABL and the Pittsburgh Ironmen of the BAA.

-Pittsburgh currently hosts three major professional sports teams: the National Hockey League (NHL)'s Pittsburgh Penguins (who are the primary tenants of PPG Paints Arena), the National Football League (NFL)'s Pittsburgh Steelers, and Major League Baseball (MLB)'s Pittsburgh Pirates.
+Pittsburgh also hosts three major professional sports teams: the NHL's Pittsburgh Penguins (who are the primary tenants of PPG Paints Arena), the NFL's Pittsburgh Steelers, and MLB's Pittsburgh Pirates.

 Hampton Roads

 The Hampton Roads metropolitan area in Virginia has no major league sports team, but in August 2017, there was a proposal to bring an NBA team to the area's largest city, Virginia Beach whenever a sports arena is approved and built to host the team in the future.

-The region previously hosted the Virginia Squires of the American Basketball Association (ABA) from 1970 to 1976.
+The region previously hosted the Virginia Squires of the ABA from 1970 to 1976.
+Hampton Roads was also briefly considered for the relocation of the-now Memphis Grizzlies and New Orleans Pelicans, as well as an attempt to move the Sacramento Kings in 2012.

+In 2025, entrepreneur Coleman Ferguson launched a new initiative to develop a multi-purpose arena in Virginia Beach with the aim of attracting an NBA franchise.
+The proposal remains under review by the city.